That doesn't mean the Neo will be released anytime soon, though, with rumours suggesting its release has been put back to 2022.

 What is Windows 10X?

-It's confusing because Windows 10 supports dual screens already, but as you'll see, Windows 10 isn’t really suitable for the sort of small-screened, portable devices we’re talking about here.
+Windows 10 does already support dual screens, although the OS isn't really suitable for the sort of small-screened, portable devices we’re talking about here.
 They are the next-generation of mobile PCs, designed to be used alongside your existing desktop one.

 Windows 10X release date

-However, an official blog post announced a change of strategy, with Windows 10X coming to single-screen devices first.
+However, an official blog post in May 2020 a change of strategy, with Windows 10X coming to single-screen devices first.
 That looked set to push the Neo and other devices back to 2021, although we could be waiting even longer.

 Windows 10X devices